-As of March 31, 2021, Friends Investment Company Inc., (or "Friends"), Containers Shareholders Trinity Ltd., Colby Trading Ltd., Eurobulk Marine Holdings Inc. and Diamantis Shareholders Ltd., all affiliates of the Company controlled by the Pittas family and partly owned by our Chairman and CEO, Vice Chairman and people affiliated or working with Eurobulk amongst others, own approximately 60.2% of the outstanding shares of our common stock and unvested incentive award shares, representing 58.3% of total voting power (after accounting for the certain voting rights of our Series B Preferred Shares before conversion and 56.4% of total voting power on an as converted basis).
+As of March 31, 2022, Friends Investment Company Inc., (or "Friends"), Containers Shareholders Trinity Ltd., Eurobulk Marine Holdings Inc. and Family United Navigation Co., all affiliates of the Company controlled by the Pittas family and partly owned by our Chairman and CEO, Vice Chairman and people affiliated or working with Eurobulk amongst others, own approximately 54.7% of the outstanding shares of our common stock and unvested incentive award shares, representing 54.7% of total voting power.
 As a result of this share ownership and for as long as Friends owns a significant percentage of our outstanding common stock, Friends will be able to influence the outcome of any shareholder vote, including the election of directors, the adoption or amendment of provisions in our amended and restated articles of incorporation or bylaws, as amended, and possible mergers, corporate control contests and other significant corporate transactions.
-In addition, as of March 31, 2021, funds advised by Tennenbaum Capital Partners LLC ("TCP") and Preferred Friends Investment Company Inc., an affiliate of the Company partly owned by our Chairman and CEO, Vice Chairman and people affiliated or working with Eurobulk amongst others, owned shares of our Series B Preferred Shares that are convertible into 4.8% and 3.0%, respectively, of our common shares and unvested incentive award shares on an asconverted basis.